The UC Links Mission

 The UC Links Strategy

 Each UC Links site location is a collaboration among local community, school, and university partners.
-Participating university faculty teach practicum coursework that places their students at local after-school sites and engages them in integrating academic concepts and theory with real-world experience in community settings.
+Participating university faculty teach practicum coursework that places undergraduate students at local after-school sites and engages them in integrating academic concepts and theory with real-world experience in community settings.

 At each site, UC Links partners use digital and hands-on resources to create innovative learning activities for local young people, who take part in these activities, guided by undergraduates, to stir their enthusiasm for higher learning.
 UC Links partners carry out and evaluate these activities locally and also share ideas and experiences with other UC Links sites in different localities.
-Together, we contribute to an increased understanding of effective learning activities for underserved youth from diverse backgrounds.
+Together, we contribute to an increased understanding of effective learning activities for marginalized youth from diverse backgrounds.

-Since 1996, UC Links has worked as a collaborative community-university network to sustain quality after-school programs that help prepare underserved youth for higher learning and lifelong achievement.
+Since 1996, UC Links has worked as a collaborative community-university network to sustain quality after-school programs that help prepare historically marginalized youth for higher learning and lifelong achievement.
 Originally based on the Fifth Dimension and La Clase Mágica programs, UC Links’ approaches to after-school learning now include a wide array of program approaches and strategies that make use of new digital media and other innovative educational resources.

 Since 2005, UC Links has been part of the University of California's Student Academic Preparation and Educational Partnerships (SAPEP) programs.
 UC Links fulfills a strategic niche in SAPEP -- focusing on the earliest stage of the academic pipeline to prepare diverse K-8 students from underserved communities across California for higher learning.
 Each year, UC Links implements SAPEP's program impact and accountability guidelines, as mandated by the State of California and the UC Office of the President.